cortexproject/cortex/docs/configuration/config-file-reference.md

   # it matches any query_attribute in this list.
 Each query_attribute has
   # several properties (e.g., regex, time_window, user_agent), and all specified
   # properties must match for a query_attribute to be considered a match.
 Only
-  # the specified keys are checked, and an AND operator is applied to them.
+  # the specified properties are checked, and an AND operator is applied to
+  # them.
   [query_attributes: <list of QueryAttribute> | default = []]

 # Duration to delay the evaluation of rules to ensure the underlying metrics